FINALLY!! Kindergarten – First Grade Calendar Notebooks for 2017-2018 are here!

 On this page, your child records the weather each day.
 She then uses this data to graph her information on the sheets provided.

 A chart is provided for each month of the year, July – June.
+There is also weather chart that is blank for your child to write in the name of the month.

 Daily Weather Bar Graph